-While many good sources of supporting evidence exist, academic research has the added benefit of being scrutinized by outsiders with no personal stake in the program.

-This means that other independent scholars and researchers examined the research to see if it is credible and well designed.
+While there are many good sources of supporting evidence, academic research has the added benefit of being peerreviewed.
+This means that other independent scholars and researchers examined the research to see if it was credible and well designed.
 This does not mean to say that the work is either perfect or infallible.
 Nevertheless, it does increase your ability to trust in the results.
-Research must be peer-reviewed before most academic journals publish it.
+Research must be peer-reviewed before it is published in most academic journals.
 Some academic journals can be highly technical and very intimidating to those outside the field.
 Fortunately, many sources summarize significant academic findings or translate the results into everyday language.